 Early History of the Appeletown family

-Another 147 words (10 lines of text) are included under the topic Early Appeletown History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Appeletown research.
+Another 80 words (6 lines of text) covering the years 1650, 1654 and 1650 are included under the topic Early Appeletown History in all our PDF Extended History products and printed products wherever possible.

 Appeletown Spelling Variations